heitzmann/gdstk/docs/gettingstarted.rst

 Width and offset variations are possible throughout the path.
 Changes are linearly tapered in the path section they are defined.
-Note that, because width changes are not possible for GDSII paths, they will be stored as polygonal objects.
+Note that, because width changes are not possible for GDSII/OASIS paths, they will be stored as polygonal objects.

 .. literalinclude:: tutorial_images.py
    :language: python